 In fiscal 2007, we expanded our brand into aftermarket auto accessories, capitalizing upon the affinity between truck and automobile enthusiasts and the Smith & Wesson brand.
 We also entered into a licensing agreement with Wellco Industries, which provides high-quality footwear to the U.S. military, to provide functional and feature-rich footwear for both our law enforcement and sporting good channels.
-In addition, we entered into a licensing agreement with Law Enforcement Associates, which will market Smith & Wesson branded products for use in under-auto explosion detection devices.
-We also entered into a licensing agreement in fiscal 2007 with Wilson Leather Holdings, Inc., which is the leading specialty retailer of leather apparel and accessories in the United States.
+In addition, we entered into a licensing agreement with Law Enforcement Associates to market Smith & Wesson branded products for use in under-auto explosion detection devices.